railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_advanced.rst

 Profiling
 ---------

-The segmentation tools let you create partner groups and act on each segment differently.
+The segmentation tools let you create partner groups and act on each segment differently according to questionnaires.
 For example you could create pricelists for each of the segments, or start phone marketing campaigns by segment.
 To enable the management of segmentation you should install the module :mod:`crm_profiling`, which can also be achieved from the Configuration Wizard.